bbc/pole/README.md

     $ pole guess --copy
     Guessed passwords/ipmi/compute103
-    Copied ADMIN value to clipboard!
+    Copied password value to clipboard!
     Clipboard will be cleared in 30 seconds.

 > *Tip:* Try assigning the above to a keyboard shortcut in your desktop